Chinese Herbal Medicine

 Differences between Western herbs and Chinese herbal medicine

 Unlike western herbs, Chinese herbs aren’t used to treat symptoms and diseases.
-Instead, they are used to treat the whole person, including the patterns of symptoms that the person presents.
+Instead, they treat the whole person, including the patterns of symptoms the person presents.

 While each herb in the Chinese medicine pharmacopeia has specific functions, the herbs are rarely used alone.
 Instead, they are used in formulas to address each piece of a person’s pattern and constitution and the way the symptoms affect the person in the environment of who they are.